PoleVaultForbes2/Beginner-Perceptron/README.md

 # Student Classifier with Backpropagation
 This project demonstrates how a perceptron can evolve into a **logistic regression–style classifier** using **sigmoid activation** and **backpropagation**.
-It simulates how a model might classify students as first-year or not based on a few binary traits.
+It simulates how a model might classify students as first-year honors or not based on a few binary traits.
 The project is designed as an educational tool to help understand the transition from the simple perceptron learning rule to modern neural network training with gradient descent.

 🧑‍💻 **Author**
 Josh Forbes

 📘 **Project Overview**
-The goal of this project is to predict whether a student is a first-year student based on certain attributes like:
+The goal of this project is to predict whether a student is a first-year honors student based on certain attributes like:
 * Whether they have previous experience
 * Their gender
 * Whether they work hard